elkirk/fetch-backend-exercise/README.md

     { "payer": "MILLER COORS", "points": 10000, "timestamp": "2020-11-01T14:00:00Z" }
     { "payer": "DANNON", "points": 300, "timestamp": "2020-10-31T10:00:00Z" }
     ```
-    - You can use Postman to make requests, or, from the command line:
+    - You can use Postman to make requests, or, from the command line (make sure the app is running first):
     ```console
     curl -d "{ "payer": "DANNON", "points": 1000, "timestamp": "2020-11-02T14:00:00Z" }" -X POST 127.0.0.1/add-transaction
     ```
 - `balance` accepts GET requests and returns total point balances for each payer with at least one transaction in the database.
+Use Postman, or the following command:
+    ```console
+    curl 127.0.0.1/balance
+    ```
 - `spend` accepts PUT requests representing a points spend request that have the format described below.
 If there are enough points in the database to cover the spend, this endpoint returns JSON describing the payers and their contributions to the spend request.
 Points are spent oldest-to-newest.
 If there are not enough points to cover the request, a response will be returned with status code 422 indicating there are insufficient points.
     - Requests have the format:
     ```